 Kaohsiung is a large lively seaport city of Taiwan.
 Kaohsiung was a famous trading center from 1863 after being established as a commercial center by Emperor Tong Zhi.
 However, thirty-two years later, the succeeding leader, Emperor Guang Xu, changed the commercial city into a seaport that was given the title, Kaohsiung in 1920.
 It shares its significant ancient history, the surrounding natural beauty and rich heritage with its visitors.

-Kaohsiung is famous for having a world class stadium where the 2009 World Games were held.
-It has a flamboyant culture showcased from the Pingpu, Rukai, Bunun, Tsou and Paiwan Tribal communities living in the sea port and other parts of Taiwan.
-With all these attractions, Kaohsiung is one of the mostly visited tourist destinations in the world with thousands of tourists flocking into the city every year.
+Kaohsiung is famous for having a world-class stadium where the 2009 World Games were held.
+It has a flamboyant culture showcased from the Pingpu, Rukai, Bunun, Tsou, and Paiwan tribal communities living in the seaport and other parts of Taiwan.
+With all these attractions, Kaohsiung is one of the most visited tourist destinations in the world with thousands of tourists flocking into the city every year.

-There are so many leisure activities to enjoy at the sea port.
-There are beaches at the coast near Kaohsiung to have all kinds of fun in the sunny weather of the summer.
-This fun includes travelling around the sea using a power boat, sunbathing, surfing along the beating waves of the sea and snorkeling into the sea to get a close and clear view of the beautiful biodiversity within it.
+There are so many leisure activities to enjoy at the seaport.
+There are beaches on the coast near Kaohsiung to have all kinds of fun in the sunny weather of the summer.
+This fun includes traveling around the sea using a powerboat, sunbathing, surfing along the beating waves of the sea, and snorkeling into the sea to get a close and clear view of the beautiful biodiversity within it.
 Nature trips are available to take you close to the significant natural features in the area.
-There are many exotic restaurants and resorts to enjoy Taiwan’s unique cuisine like the Fresh Shrimp Soup, Cantonese Porridge, Fried Cricket, Liquou Snail and Snake Meat.
+There are many exotic restaurants and resorts to enjoy Taiwan’s unique cuisine like the Fresh Shrimp Soup, Cantonese Porridge, Fried Cricket, Liquor Snail, and Snake Meat.